codeOfTheFuture/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?
+   So that authentication can be persisted so a user doesn't have to provide credentials on every request made to a server.

-1. What does bcrypt do to help us store passwords in a secure manner.
+2. What does bcrypt do to help us store passwords in a secure manner.
+   It hashes the password multiple times so that in the event a potential hacker got ahold of the hash it would be near impossible to crack it.

-1. What does bcrypt do to slow down attackers?
+3. What does bcrypt do to slow down attackers?
+   It can hash the password multiple times.

-1. What are the three parts of the JSON Web Token?
+4. What are the three parts of the JSON Web Token?
+   Header, payload, signature.

 ## Project Set Up